aquakul/JimCodingChallenge/ReadMe.txt

 'source' which currently supports values - local and api.
 Anything else passed would throw 400

 Things that can be added -

-Put a Console App
+Put a Console App - This is done
-Extend the support for double type
-ENUMize the controller input(With GET)
+Extend the support for double type or other numeric types ENUMize the controller input(With GET)
+Integrate outgoing Http calls with a resilient library like Polly to introduce things like Retry, fail fast etc.
+Create wrapper Web services around the generator and operator core libraries, so that they can be independently deployed, maintained

+AWS parameter store vs secrets manager

+Went for parameter store because it's free :)
+But otherwise secrets manager is more robust - Cross account access, secrets rotation

+What design patterns are used in this code -
+1. Separation of concern
+2. Factory pattern
+3. Decorator pattern